Frequently Asked Questions about Box

 I accidentally deleted a file from my Box account.
 How can I recover it?

-After 60 days, the file may still be recovered; however, you will have to contact the IT Service Desk (email@example.com or (814)865-4357).
+After 90 days (from the date of original deletion), the file may still be recovered; however, you will have to contact the IT Service Desk (email@example.com or (814)865-4357).
 The file will be available for the Service Desk to recover for 14 additional days.